 Let’s melt some metal!
 The King Of Random has done it again by building a homemade mini metal foundry with a steel crucible.
 It will melt aluminum cans with over 1000 degrees of heat provided by regular old charcoal and a hair dryer.

 Grant Thompson decided to build a homemade metal foundry from a mixture of 50% plaster of paris and 50% play sand.

-It’s a good insulator and focuses the heat in one central area.
-Airflow is controlled by a simple $3 hair dryer from the dollar store and results in positive airflow into the heart of the crucible, raising the heat exponentially – much like a rocket stove – using very little fuel.
+The plaster and sand are a good insulator and focus the heat in one central area.
+Airflow is controlled by a simple $3 hair dryer from the dollar store and results in positive airflow into the heart of the crucible.
+This raises the heat exponentially – much like a rocket stove – using very little fuel.

-This is the coolest, amazingly practical homemade metal foundry, and with a price tag of $20 it’s much more affordable than the expensive manufactured models out there.
+This is the coolest, amazingly practical homemade metal foundry.
+With a price tag of only $20, it’s much more affordable than the expensive manufactured models out there.

 It is probably a good idea to get a real crucible that’s designed for melting metals, and as Grant describes you can get one for about $30.
 This is well worth the money for safety reasons.

 There are loads of off grid and homesteading uses for a homemade metal foundry like this.
 You can make all sorts of practical items if you’re familiar with how to make and use molds and castings.

 “I ended up favoring the galvanized steel pail, and a mix of 50% plaster of paris, and 50% play sand, by volume, which was inspired by a video by NightHawkInLight “How to Make a Soup Can Forge” http://bit.ly/IBSoupCanForge